A machine learning route between band mapping and band structure: Band structure reconstruction

-\item[] \textbf{Hyperparameter tuning.} The optimization process in the band structure reconstruction involves the tuning of three kinds of hyperparameters, which are the momentum scaling parameter, the rigid energy shift and the width of the nearest-neighbor Gaussian prior.
+The optimization process in the band structure reconstruction involves the tuning of three kinds of hyperparameters, which are the momentum scaling parameter, the rigid energy shift and the width of the nearest-neighbor Gaussian prior.
+A flowchart presented in Supplementary Fig. \ref{fig:tuningdiag} illustrates the general steps in obtaining a desirable reconstruction including where the tuning of each hyperparameter fits in.

-\begin{enumerate}[label={(\arabic*)}, wide, labelwidth=!, labelindent=0pt] \item Momentum scaling: applied to equalize the momentum scale and resolution between the BS calculation (e.g. conducted on relaxed unit cells, see Supplementary Table \ref{Table_1}) and the experimental data (measured on real materials).
+\begin{enumerate}[label={\textbf{\arabic*.}}, wide, labelwidth=!, labelindent=0pt] \item \textbf{Momentum scaling}: applied to equalize the momentum scale and resolution between the BS calculation (e.g. conducted on relaxed unit cells, see Supplementary Table \ref{Table_1}) and the experimental data (measured on real materials).
 In our reconstruction procedure, the scaling factor is fixed in the reconstruction of all energy bands using a particular level of density functional theory (DFT) calculation as initialization.

-\item Rigid energy shift ($\Delta$E): separately applied to each energy band in the calculated BS to coarse-align to the band mapping data.
+\item \textbf{Rigid energy shift ($\Delta$E)}: separately applied to each energy band in the calculated BS to coarse-align to the band mapping data.
 In our case, the shift is chosen manually by visual inspection of the theoretical band energies overplotted on photoemission data (usually in the energy-momentum slices).
-In practice, the necessary energy shifts vary between bands and also depend on level of approximation in the BS calculation used as initialization, as illustrated in Fig. 2a of the main text.
+In practice, the necessary energy shifts vary between bands and also depend on the level of approximation in the BS calculation used as initialization, as illustrated in Fig. 2a of the main text.